Why automate quality inspection?

 Part inspection, however, can be a time-consuming process when done manually or with inefficient tools and machines.
 In an era where businesses seek to automate every possible task, quality control makes no exception.

 Automating part inspection with a combination of optical scanning equipment and robotic arms offers a slew of benefits.
 It reduces operator variability and human errors all while saving a significant amount of time and providing more data.

 By integrating these solutions directly into the production or assembly line– a.k.a. in-line inspection– companies can ensure that every single part is verified and validated versus spot-checking and letting potential flaws slip by.
-This is especially important for highly-regulated industries, like aerospace, or for high-value parts.
+This is especially important for highly regulated industries, like aerospace, or high-value parts.

 What is a digital twin?

 A digital twin is a virtual replica of an object, a key concept established in the fourth industrial revolution (Industry 4.0) that our generations are witnessing today.
 As we are increasingly centering ourselves around digital manufacturing methods, digital twins are settling in at the core of our technological advancements.